larry1337/shibboleth-sp/README.md

 	- **Step 8 - Finish Setup:**<br>
 	You're done! :sunglasses:<br>
 <br>
-9. Log into Ilias with the root account
+9. Log into Ilias with the root account, password: "homer".
+Make sure to change the password after installation.
+Everybody knows it.
 <br><br>
 10. Navigate to Administration > Authentication and Registration and activate Shibboleth as default authentication mode.
 Save it.
 <br><br>